VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 Afterward, everyone must regroup South to get healed and break the **Dark IV** tethers in sequencially, starting from North in a clockwise manner.
 Remember to always be away from the *Thorn* that is triggered to avoid the **Fire IV** AoE.

-All tethers has been broken before **Ultimate Impulse** cast reach 60%, heal and mitigate accordingly.
+All tethers has to be broken before **Ultimate Impulse** cast reach 60%, heal and mitigate accordingly.
 </div>

 <div class="guideSection" markdown="1">